 Our kindergarten explores what makes a community, using key social studies skills, such as asking questions and seeking answers, to learn about themselves, their classmates, and what it means to be a part of a classroom community.
 With our School’s mission in mind, students learn about individual similarities and differences.
 From there, kindergarteners continue to recognize and celebrate the spectrum of human diversity.
 During the family unit, girls learn about various family compositions, what makes a family, and the cultures and traditions celebrated by different families.

 Throughout the second half of the year, kindergarteners broaden their concept of community.
 By interviewing different “community helpers” at Hewitt, students learn about the unique roles in a school and how they can help make a positive difference in their own community.
-The kindergarteners wrap up the year with a study of human wants and needs.
-Kindergarteners engage in rich explorations of shelter, clothing, and food through books, interdisciplinary hands-on projects, class discussions, and relevant field trips designed to enhance the curriculum with experiences beyond the classroom.
+The kindergarteners wrap up the year with student-driven inquiries about communities that extend beyond Hewitt’s walls.
+Kindergarteners engage in rich explorations, and participate in interdisciplinary hands-on projects, class discussions, and relevant field trips designed to enhance the curriculum.

 First Grade

 At Hewitt, we recognize that first grade is a big step, and a time of incredible growth for our learners.
 Students are greeted at their classroom door by their teachers, where they prepare for a morning meeting and get ready for a rich day of learning.
-First grade morning meeting is a critical time where students learn their daily schedule, are greeted by name, and practice key math routines.
-First graders then dive into a curriculum that emphasizes mastery of core skills in literacy and mathematics—working in small groups, as a class, and as individuals in ways that support their pace of learning.
-With one year proudly under their belts, they are eager to explore the world, learn new ideas, and make connections across subjects.
-They immerse themselves in problem solving, storytelling, and scientific inquiry as well as growing as French or Spanish language learners, historians, artists, musicians, and designers.
-Our public speaking curriculum fosters confidence in oral presentation of students’ original writing, building confidence in our girls as they develop a unique voice.
+First grade morning meeting is a critical time where students learn their daily schedule, are greeted by name, and practice various academic skills in both literacy and math.
+First graders then dive into a curriculum that emphasizes mastery of core skills — working in small groups, as a class, and as individuals in ways that support their pace of learning.
+With one year proudly under their belts, first graders are eager to explore the world, learn new ideas, and make connections across subjects.
+They immerse themselves in problem solving, storytelling, and scientific inquiry and grow as Spanish language learners, historians, artists, musicians, and engineers.
+Our literacy and social-emotional curriculums foster confidence in oral presentation of students’ original writing, building confidence in our girls as they express their authentic and unique voices.

 Reading

-Hewitt first grade readers develop their decoding skills and comprehension strategies through a workshop model that features student choice, “just right books,” and individual reading conferences with our teachers.
-Teaching faculty are well trained in the reading workshop model,and their classrooms quickly transform into calm, quiet bastions of reading and note-taking about books.
-Head teachers and our literacy specialist provide personal instruction in reading for each girl, while also fostering confidence in her ability to read independently.
-We assess each girl in a variety of ways throughout the year to monitor progress, and students regularly set new reading goals in conferences with their teacher.
-Additionally, Hewitt students are submerged in a language-rich environment throughout the school day with read-alouds, word study, shared reading and independent reading.
+Hewitt first grade readers develop their decoding skills and comprehension strategies through a model that features student choice, appropriate texts, and individual reading conferences with teachers.
+Building on the kindergarten curriculum, phonics instruction remains a cornerstone of the literacy program, underscoring the critical importance of strong phonological skills to develop confident young readers.
+Classroom teachers and our literacy and learning specialists provide instruction in a variety of ways — whole-class, small group, and individual — supporting each student’s growth.
+Each student is assessed in a variety of ways throughout the year to monitor progress, and learners regularly set new reading goals in conferences with their teacher.
+Additionally, Hewitt students are submerged in a language-rich environment throughout the school day with read-alouds and phonics instruction, as well as shared and independent reading.

 Writing

-Our girls’ emerging love of reading coincides with the first grade’s celebration of telling personal stories and enjoying nonfiction books about topics of interest.
-Their joy in language and emerging sense of themselves as an audience make them eager for the tools they learn through Hewitt’s writing workshop program.
+Our students’ emerging love of reading coincides with their increasing ability to tell personal stories and their enjoyment of nonfiction books about topics of interest.
+Their joy in language and emerging sense of themselves as an audience make them eager to use the tools they learn through Hewitt’s writing program.
 Hewitt writers love to be the authors of their own stories.
-In first grade writing workshop, girls build their skills by writing with focus, detail, and dialogue about what is close to their hearts.
-Units of study include “small moment” personal narrative stories, nonfiction and opinion pieces, and realistic fiction stories.
+In first grade, girls build their skills by writing with focus, detail, and dialogue about what is close to their hearts.
+Units of study include personal narrative stories, nonfiction and opinion pieces, and realistic fiction stories.
 Writing at Hewitt is a process, and girls learn to take each piece through planning, drafting, revising, editing, and publishing as they develop a much greater awareness of writing for an audience.

 Mathematics